Tokyo Marathon 2027: The Complete Guide for International Runners

 Path 5: Semi-Elite Entry

 Open to high-performance runners only: women who have run a sub-3:00 marathon and men who have run sub-2:35.
-If you qualify on paper, this path gives you a separate application window with significantly better odds.
+If you qualify, this path gives you a separate application window with significantly better odds.

 Bottom line: Most recreational runners will not qualify.
 If you do, this is your cleanest route.